schuti/ibrutinib_swath.R/README.md

 5. Download ibrutinib_swath_final.R (or R_Notebook_ibrutinib_swath.Rmd) and open in RStudio
 6. Run the code.

+## Tutorial
+A tutorial based on the R_Notebook_ibrutinib_swath.Rmd is available - See the tutorial.pdf file for details

+## Author
+Somchai Chutipongtanate

 ## License
-schuti/ibrutinib_swath.R is licensed under the GNU General Public License v3.0.
-Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
-Copyright and license notices must be preserved.
-Contributors provide an express grant of patent rights.
+schuti/ibrutinib_swath.R is licensed under the GNU General Public License v3.0 - see the LICENSE file for details